 Physical Symptoms

-Depression is typically thought of as primarily a psychological problem, but there are a number of physical symptoms of depression that can be incredibly distressing as well.
+Most people typically think of depression as primarily a psychological problem, but several physical symptoms of depression can be incredibly distressing as well.
 Some of the common physical symptoms of depression include:

 These symptoms can often seem counterintuitive to people experiencing depression.
 How, exactly, does a mental health disorder lead to physical pain, tension, or appetite changes?
-The simple explanation is that depression happens primarily in the brain.
-The same networks that regulate your mood control physical signals from the body as well.
+The simple explanation is that depression happens primarily in the brain (and in the gut).
+The same networks that regulate your mood also control physical signals from the body.

 Headaches From Depression

-Headaches are commonly reported physical depression symptoms.
-People are much more likely to experience migraines — a severe form of headache — if they have a diagnosis of a depressive disorder.
+Individuals with depression commonly report headaches as a physical depression symptom.
+People are much more likely to experience migraine headaches – a severe form of headache – if they have a diagnosis of a depressive disorder.

-In one study, scientists found that people with major depressive disorder were 3.4 times more likely to develop migraines over a two-year period than the general community.
+In one study, scientists found that people with major depressive disorder were 3.4 times more likely to develop migraines over two years than the general community.
 Conversely, people with migraines were 5.8 times as likely to develop depression.

-The reasons for this high rate of comorbidity aren’t fully understood, but scientists believe that there are several factors that contribute to why depression headaches are so common.
+The reasons for this high rate of comorbidity aren’t fully understood, but scientists believe that several factors contribute to why depression headaches are so common.

 Common Neurotransmitters